SpudMonkey7k/neopets-flash-fix-VM/README.md

 ***Please read this entire guide before starting.*** You don't need to memorize it, but some information later on will definitely prove useful during installation, and there is no way to order everything perfectly for all use cases.

+### Disclaimer:

+Flash and Shockwave are dead content.
+Do not use flash/shockwave enabled browsers for anything other than Neopets (or other trusted flash game sites).
+Even then not I, nor anyone else can guarantee your safety using these extensions, so do so at your own risk!

 ### Fiddler - Required for all games

 You must install Fiddler Classic.
 This is because Neopets forces SSL (HTTPS) now, and the games were never updated to support SSL/HTTPS.
 There are also some other game-specific issues that Fiddler allows us to fix.